Clerkship and Subspecialties

 The Clerkship Schedule

-In order to maximize rotation opportunities, the Surgery and Emergency Medicine Clerkships work together to share time a 10 week, longitudinal, clerkship block.
+In order to maximize rotation opportunities, the Surgery and Emergency Medicine Clerkships work together to share a 10 week, longitudinal, clerkship block.
 However, both clerkships are still considered independent with their own grading systems, requirements, and objectives.

 Students will be expected to participate, as part of the team, in all contributions to the management of patient care including: